 - Protection of wildlife and some trees linked to the batch next door, plus new trees and landscaping

-- Renewable energy & efficiency on houses
+- Renewable energy & efficiency on some houses

-Funding will be provided for play & Recreation on the Conygre Field held by B&NES Council.
-Also, the Parish Council will receive Community Infrastructure Levy funding to pay for facilities and services in the village.
-In addition, B&NES Council will work with the Parish Council to find a way to widen the pavement on the bend on The Avenue, which is not part of this development.
+In addition, B&NES Council has agreed with the Parish Council’s support to find a way to widen the pavement on the bend on The Avenue, which is not part of this development.
+A priority passing scheme will be completed in 2023.

 The naming of the site as ‘Upper Conygre’ was requested by the village in memory of the name of the coal pit on the site, with an information board at the entrance to the site.